Overview

 - Haven’t yet decided which specific area in computing that you want to focus on

-If any of these sound like you, please check the Entrance Requirements to ensure you can apply and start your new IT career!
+If any of these sound like you, please check the Entrance Requirements.

 What Computer Information Technology grads can do

-By earning your BCIT Diploma, you’ll be honing your IT skills and gaining knowledge of various industry-recognized technologies, preparing you for positions in multiple industries and locations.
+By earning your BCIT Diploma, you’ll hone your IT skills and gain knowledge of current technologies, preparing you for positions in multiple industries and locations.

-British Columbia’s high-tech sector is growing rapidly, with Vancouver becoming a global hub for the IT industry.
-The continued growth of the IT sector creates demand for a range of IT professionals, including DevOps engineers, support analysts, network administrators, web developers, business and systems analysts, security specialists, system integrators, and more.
+British Columbia’s high-tech sector has grown rapidly, with Vancouver now a global hub for the IT industry.
+The continued growth of the IT sector and its importance within all organizations create demand for a range of IT professionals, including DevOps engineers, support analysts, network administrators, data analysts, web developers, business and systems analysts, security specialists, system integrators, and more.

 Check out where grads Thilina Ratnayake and Matthew Hui, ended up working.